christhng/taproject/report/proposal.md

         * Construct an alternative response if a non-food query is detected
     * The Responder class makes use of several other classes to handle greetings, and other non-food related topics that are detected in the conversation
 * retriever - information extraction
+   * The Retriever function is meant to query the database based on the data provided by the responder and return a relevant set of information for the Responder class to utilize
+   * The Retriever function conducts 4 main steps:
+      * Simple SQL statements used to extract the related data from the database based on data (query) provided by Responder
+      * Reference the tokens: Compare using cosine similarity to get most relevant statement
+      * Convert set of statement(s) into dictionary
+      * Return dictionary to Responder class
 * trainer/topic_finder - topic modeling

 ### Database Diagram